eventnetusa/eventnet/src/_vip/summer-sampling.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      As a sampling industry leader, Let EventNetUSA take your brand to millions of consumers at the nation's largest events.
+      ### As a sampling industry leader, Let EventNetUSA take your brand to

-      We deliver your brand messaging and product trial through:
+      millions of consumers at the nation's largest events.
+We deliver your brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, PR Events & Pop-ups, Mobile Vehicle Tours and more.

-      * Guerrilla Sampling

-      * Pr Stunts/Events

-      * Sponsorship Activations

-      * Mobile Vehicle Tours
+      ### In 2017, over 20 Million people attended top U.S. food & wine
+      festivals, fairs and outdoor music events.

+      ### The way we see it, that’s 20 Million reasons to sample your product
+      this summer.

+      ### &nbsp;

+      ## That’s a lot of napkins!
     single_image_block:
       single_image_path: /uploads/20170709-084622.jpg
     double_image_block: